 Georges Lemaître, a clergyman from Belgium, used Albert Einstein’s ground-breaking general relativity theory in cosmology.

-Einstein supposedly sprang up, applauded, and said, “This is the most detailed and satisfying description of creation that I’ve ever heard,” when Georges Lemaître explained his theory to the audience.
+Einstein supposedly sprang up, applauded, and said, “This is the most detailed and satisfying description of creation I’ve ever heard,” when Georges Lemaître explained his theory to the audience.

-12. Belgium’s geographical characteristics
+12. Belgium’s Geographical Characteristics

 In addition to these significant geological features, a piece of the Paris Basin also touches Belgian soil.
 This is in the southern region of Belgian Lorraine.

 Being sandwiched between these two regions, Brussels is multilingual, with people speaking both French and Dutch.
-Due to a small region in the southern part of Wallonia designated for German speakers, Belgium is a trilingual nation.
+Due to a small area in the southern part of Wallonia designated for German speakers, Belgium is a trilingual nation.

-14. Belgium’s highways
+14. Belgium’s Highways

-Scientists claim that at night, the highway system is so bright that moonlight can be seen.
+Scientists claim that the highway system is so bright at night that moonlight can be seen.
 We can’t back this up since we haven’t been to the moon yet.
 However, you are free to visit and have a look.

 15. Belgians Roman Catholic

-16. Belgian landscape
+16. Belgian Landscape

-17. Monasteries serving cheese
+17. Monasteries Serving Cheese

-Okay, sir!
 Locals initially started manufacturing cheese at abbeys and monasteries in the Middle Ages.

-Many monasteries have given their names to both beers and cheeses (e.g. Chimay, Maredsous, and Westmalle).
+Many monasteries have given their names to both beers and cheeses (e.g., Chimay, Maredsous, and Westmalle).
 Get a cone of fries, some cheese, and a delicious beer for a powerful foodgasm.

-18. Belgium’s world record
+18. Belgium’s World Record

-19. Belgium’s light beer
+19. Belgium’s Light Beer

 They provided evidence for their assertion by claiming that beer is healthier than several carbonated beverages, such as juices, which are to blame for several illnesses, including diabetes.
-Undoubtedly, that is one of the most bizarre Belgian facts.
+Undoubtedly, that is one of the most bizarre facts.

-20. The world’s diamond capital is Antwerp
+20. The World’s Diamond Capital is Antwerp

 The second-largest city in Belgium, Antwerp, is delighted to be the world’s diamond capital and to have a rich historical past, even if it may not be as well known as Brussels.